Awards by subject

 Applications

-Applicants are required to outline their contribution to NIHR Clinical Research Network Portfolio studies during the timeframe 1st April 2022 through 1st June 2023, with particular weight being attached to:
+Applicants are required to outline their contribution to a NIHR Portfolio studies, with particular weight being attached to:

-• the range and number of patients in NIHR CRN studies in the UK
+- the range and number of patients in NIHR portfolio studies in the UK

-• how patients have been engaged and informed of new opportunities to participate in CRN clinical research
+- how patients have been engaged and informed of new opportunities to participate in NIHR clinical research

 The awards will be presented at the RCGP Annual Conference Winners Enclosure.
-This is taking place on Thursday 19th October 2023 in Glasgow.
 Award winners must be able to attend this event.

 Established in 1996, these annual awards are given to recognise and celebrate an individual or group of researchers who have undertaken and published an exceptional piece of research relating to general practice or primary care.

-We are now accepting applications for the RCGP RPY award 2023.
+We are now accepting applications for the RCGP Research Paper of the Year (RPY) award 2024.

 To submit an application, for your paper or to nominate someone else, please complete an application through the RCGP Scientific Foundation Board.